 Following the OGB meeting, some cases may be placed on the CFA agenda for review by the Commission of Fine Arts in its monthly public meeting.
 OGB staff will notify applicants whose cases have been placed on the agenda for the public meeting.
 Projects requiring review by the Commission of Fine Arts in its public meeting must be presented by the applicant or applicant’s representative at the CFA meeting.
 The draft agenda is available online the Friday afternoon before the meeting.
 Final digital presentation files must be provided to CFA staff no later than the Monday before the meeting.
 Presentation files will not be accepted the day of the meeting

-If a project is not approved in concept, applicants may submit a new concept application to DCRA for review in a future OGB meeting, with design revisions that respond to the Board’s recommendations.
+If a project is not approved in concept, applicants may submit a new concept application to DOB for review in a future OGB meeting, with design revisions that respond to the Board’s recommendations.

-Permit Approval: If a project is approved for permit, it is returned to the District with the OGB/CFA’s recommendation for the issuance of a permit.
-All submissions are sent to the D.C.
-Historic Preservation Office (HPO), and applicants may pick up their submissions from HPO staff the week following the CFA meeting to continue with the DCRA permitting process.
-Contact HPO staff at (202) 442-8800 to arrange to pick up a submission.
+Permit Approval: If a project is approved for permit, it is digitally returned to the District with the OGB/CFA’s recommendation for the issuance of a permit.
+Applicants will receive an email from HPO staff with next steps to continue with the DOB permitting process.
+Contact HPO staff at (202) 442-8800 with questions.
 If the project was also submitted through ProjectDox, any drawings or other submission materials that were provided or revised during the CFA review must be uploaded to ProjectDox.